rameshkr1994/Data-Science-Cookbook/Python/Pandas-Coding.md

 ```python
 df.sort_values(by=['Year','Price'], inplace=True)
 ```
-### Use pandas to lag your times eries data in order to examine causal relationships
+### Use pandas to lag your time series data in order to examine causal relationships
 How to create a lag in your pandas `dataFrame`:
 ```python
 # Sort the data by ID and YEAR first